Pets Need Wholesome Food Also

 Unfortunately, many pet guardians have been brainwashed by the feeding directions found on the labels of commercial pet foods.
 As a result, most people control or measure the amount of food they feed their pet.
 People are so used to reading directions on how much to feed that they often feel uncomfortable to feed the way mentioned on this page.
 But when feeding a wholesome raw meat diet, we want to toss the idea of limiting the amount food eaten out the window.

-Okay, let's take 4 steps back for a second or two.
-Let's first understand why commercial pet foods must provide feeding directions regarding the amount to feed your dog or cat.
+Okay, let's take 4 steps back for a moment.
+Let's first understand why commercial pet foods must provide feeding directions regarding.
 Essentially, commercial pet foods provide such a poor source of nutrition that your pet literally needs to eat more, a lot more food, in order to get the minimal nutrition it needs for sustenance.
-Since your pet will continue to eat and eat and eat and eat, commercial pet food companies must put a limit on the amount of food fed otherwise, your pet might eat not only all of the food in the bag, but the bag too!
-Ironically, by providing directions on how much to feed your dog or cat, commercial pet foods make their food look more scientific.
-This scientific approach often clouds what should be nothing more than common sense when it comes to feeding.
+Since your pet will continue to eat and eat and eat and eat, commercial pet food companies must put a limit on the amount of food fed otherwise your pet might eat not only all of the food in the bag, but the bag too!
+Additionally, by providing directions on how much to feed your dog or cat, commercial pet foods make their food look more scientific.
+This scientific

-The very fact that our pets often have endless stomachs when it comes to eating commercial pet food should be one of the many warning signs that the commercial pet foods are of significantly low quality and anything but wholesome.
-Of course, some will argue but my cat doesn't overeat.
-Quite frankly, it's hard to overeat when the food eaten has swelled — or more likely, ballooned within your stomach.
+The very fact that our pets often have endless stomachs when it comes to eating commercial pet foods should be one of the many warning signs that they are of significantly low quality and anything but wholesome.
+Of course, some will argue but my cat doesn't overeat

-I can remember quite well, when during the late 70's and early 80's, Morris My Cat would eat his dry food, then instantly need to drink water.
-He would then vomit within minutes.
-I can never forget just how much the dry food he ate literally ballooned.
+.
 The amount he ate compared to the size he vomited was dramatically different.
 Of course, a simple test is to take some dry food and soak it to see what happens.
 For those that are wondering, the reason why Morris My Cat had to drink water after eating his dry food is because there was so much salt in the food back then that the salt literally burned his stomach.
 My goodness, I can't believe the food my family fed our pets back then.
 I sure am glad I switched to a wholesome raw meat diet!
-It's also rather ironic that Morris My Cat was named after Morris the Cat who appeared in the 9 Lives commercial cat food commercials.
-Oh the irony of it all!
+It's also rather ironic that Morris My Cat was named after Morris the Cat who appeared in the 9 Lives

-Anyway, unless you control the amount of commercial pet food your pet eats they will continuously eat to the point where they vomit.
+Anyway, unless you control the amount of commercial pet food your pet eats, they will continuously eat to the point where they vomit.

 When you begin feeding a wholesome raw meat diet then you begin providing maximum nutrition to your pets.
 This simply happens because a wholesome raw meat diet is just that, wholesome.
 Commercial pet foods are made using refined and processed foods and thus provide less nutrition than the same amount of wholesome foods.